3 Ways National Nonprofits Can Empower Their Chapters to Succeed

 - A folder of approved images for use

-Chapters can take this bundle, apply it to their crowdfunding pages, and know that they’re abiding by national’s directive.
+Chapters can take this bundle, apply it to their crowdfunding platforms, and know that they’re abiding by national’s directive.
 From there, they can infuse their own creativity into the page, personalize the copy, and decide what images to use.

 It can be difficult and somewhat unsustainable to email all your chapters directly with bundles like this.
 Instead, you could turn to a cloud storage platform where national can host all these files, update them, and push them to chapters easily.